Peter K. Babalas: Career

 Babalas announced his pending retirement on March 3, 1987, shortly after a legislative session which debated ethics reforms and in which his name was often mentioned.
-A state senate ethics panel had censured Babalas for voting in 1985 for measures which favored one of his legal clients, Landbank Equity Corp., which went bankrupt, but the censure contained no penalties (Babalas retained his chairmanship of the powerful Rules Committee), only resulted in a referral to Virginia's attorney general.
+A state senate ethics panel had censured Babalas for voting in 1985 for measures which favored one of his legal clients, Landbank Equity Corp., which went bankrupt, but the censure contained no penalties (Babalas retained his chairmanship of the powerful Rules Committee) and only resulted in a referral to Virginia's attorney general.

 Babalas had been charged with two misdeaneanors with respect to that vote, but one charge was dismissed during the 1986 trial, and he was acquitted of the other charge.

 Babalas died of bone marrow cancer on December 29, 1987, in Virginia Beach, Virginia at age 65.